cmekik/pyClarion/readme.md

 # Snippets

-The following snippets illustrate the style and some capabilities of the library.
+The following snippets illustrate the style and capabilities of the library.

 See the Detailed Examples and Design sections below for further details.